 Which plum tree will suit you best?

 There are hundreds of different varieties of plum.
-While they have a lot in common, there’s so much variation that most gardens deserve a number of plum trees of different varieties.
+While they have a lot in common, they are so different to each other that most gardens deserve a number of plum trees of different types.

-This will spread your harvest and give you access to home-grown fresh fruit for longer.
-It will also gives you more variety in your diet and more scope to preserve and cook them in different ways.
+This will spread your harvest and give you access to home grown fresh fruit for longer.
+It will also give you more variety in your diet and more scope to preserve and cook them in different ways.

 Native Australian plums

-There are two main types of plum tree you may be familiar with – European-type plums and Japanese-type plums.
+There are two main types of plum trees you may be familiar with – European-type plums and Japanese-type plums.

 European plums are the more familiar and “old fashioned” looking plums that were common in early Australian gardens.
-These Damsons (which by the way is one of the best jam plums you’ll ever find) are the typical European shape.
+Prune d’Agen plums (above) are a common teardrop European shape.

-The most common European-type plums that most people are familiar with have this classic “egg” shape.
-They also typically have the dusty ‘bloom’ on the skin.
+European-type plums typically have a dusty ‘bloom’ on the skin.
 This is nothing to worry about.
-It’s just the naturally occurring microbiome that includes bacteria, yeasts and fungi.
+It’s just the naturally occurring microbiome that includes bacteria, yeasts, and fungi.

-Here’s another well-known European plum favourite, the Angelina.
-This plum never gets very large but is prized for its sweetness, and is the classic plum used in many Eastern European countries to make plum dumplings.
+Another well known European plum favourite is the Angelina (above).
+This plum never gets very large but is prized for being very sweet.
+It’s the classic plum used in many Eastern European countries to make plum dumplings.

 Japanese-type plum trees

 Satsuma plum trees were a common feature of many early gardens.
-They have the wonderful characteristic of being regular croppers regardless of whether they’re thinned or not (though they can sometimes fall back into the ‘biennial bearing’ pattern common to most fruit trees and start having a year off).
+They have the wonderful characteristic of having a good crop most years whether they’re thinned or not.
+However, they can sometimes fall back into the ‘biennial bearing’ pattern common to most fruit trees and start having a year off.
 Unless they’re thinned hard, they do tend to be one of the smaller plums.

 How to look after your plum tree

 Plums are rare in the fruit world in that they don’t have any particular pests or diseases that target them every season.
-They can fall prey to aphids or brown rot if the conditions are right (or wrong!).
+However, they can fall prey to aphids or brown rot if the conditions are right (or wrong!).

-Plums lend themselves to preserving in a multitude of ways.
-Jam, chutney, preserving in alcohol, bottling and drying are just the beginning.
+Plums lend themselves to preserving in a huge number of ways.
+Jam, chutney, preserving in alcohol, bottling, and drying are just the beginning.
 They also make the most wonderful array of desserts.

-You can also use plums to make more exotic fruits like berries go further.
+You can also use plums as a filler, for example, to make more exotic fruits like berries go further.
 One of our favourite desserts is this absolutely delicious plum and raspberry pie.
 The recipe is included in the Precious Plums short course.